Content

 Average Hourly Wage Rate by Occupation

-In 2024, human resources managers earned the highest average hourly wage in both the overall economy ($62.19/hour) and the tourism sector ($57.92/hour), while cashiers had the lowest average hourly wage in both categories, with $17.00/hour in the overall economy and $16.74/hour in the tourism sector.
-Although most occupations tend to have lower wages in tourism compared to the overall economy, some roles see higher earnings within the tourism sector.
-For example, retail sales supervisors earned 18.8% more in tourism, service station attendants made 16.9% more, and air transport ramp attendants earned 6.6% more.
-Conversely, certain occupations had significantly lower wages in tourism, including receptionists (-18.2%), human resources professionals (-15.9%), and advertising, marketing, and public relations managers (-15.1%) compared to their counterparts in other sectors.
+In 2025, managers in transportation earned the highest average hourly wage in the tourism sector ($68.64/hour), while cashiers had the lowest average hourly wage ($17.35/hour).
+Although most occupations tended to have lower wages in tourism compared to the overall economy, some roles saw higher earnings within the tourism sector.
+For example, retail sales supervisors earned $11.31/hour more in tourism and managers in transportation made $9.65 more.
+Conversely, certain occupations had significantly lower wages in tourism compared to their counterparts in other sectors, including human resources managers (-$15.46/hour), conservation and fishery officers (-$7.88/hour), and human resources professionals (-$6.93/hour).

 Median Hourly Wage Rate